kyoung/unconf/README.md

 **If you modify the client code, be sure to also run a `make client` to ensure that the modified client is compiled before you commit and push to heroku.**

-During our trial run with a ~300 attendee count, autoscaling nodes were able to handle the traffic at a peak of 6 dynos, (though obviously warming up the dynos will help).
+During our run with a ~400 attendee count, autoscaling nodes were able to handle the traffic at a peak of 3 x1 dynos, (though obviously warming up the dynos will help).
+You can probably get away with the free tier version of Heroku's offereing for similar or smaller events.

 **NB.
 Also consider spinning up a second free-tier version of the application and substitution the main app's DB string in, to use for administrative purposes